 Lifespan– The MarsHydro LED grow light has a lifespan of about 50,000.
 That’s equivalent to lasting 2,777 days when used 18 hours a day.

-Low Heat – The fans do a good job of dissipating heat.
+Low Heat – The fans do a good job of dissipating the minimal heat it puts out.

 The Reviews– Before buying a product I always consider the feedback from people who have already bought it.